Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 But, one should note that heavy ions move kinetically while light electrons lose some of their particle freedom in the coordinate space.

+The in-house plots are given in the sumulation code to check the run.
+They are subroutines named fplot3 and cplot3.
+Reading papers of this implicit particle code is highly recommended.

 References: